• Skip to primary navigation

 I've been making these fantastic crackers for as long as I can remember using a hand-held electric mixer to blend the ingredients.
 Then one day, I wondered if the food processor could be used to simplify things.
 Guess what?
 It worked like a charm!

-1. Next, I added the flour to the butter/cheese mixture (Photo 3).
+1. Next, I added the all purpose flour to the butter/cheese mixture (Photo 3).
 Then, I pulsed processed the ingredients 8 to 10 times until the mixture was crumbly.
 Finally, I processed the mixture for about 10 seconds until a nice dough formed (Photo 4).

 I had the perfect dough for my Southern Cheese Spritz Crackers in less than a minute.